Category Archives: Cognitive Distortions

 Love and Belongingness

 Human interconnectedness is a critical component of mental and physical health.
-Research has shown that healthy social contact boosts our immune system and protects our brain from neurodegenerative diseases.
+Research has shown that healthy social activity boosts our immune system and protects our brain from neurodegenerative diseases.
 Positive interpersonal contact triggers the neurotransmission of chemical hormones that consolidate our self-esteem while enhancing learning, concentration, pleasure, and motivation.

 Self-Esteem